Gstreamer and compatibility

 The Good, the Bad and the Ugly

 GStreamer plugins come into three categories: good, bad and ugly.
-To maximize your experience, you may need to install some of all of these plugins to ensure compatibility with your media files.
+You may need to install plugins from any category to ensure compatibility with your media files.
 Whether or not you install them is up to you, and may depend on your country's jurisdiction regarding software patents.
+An overview of gstreamer plugins and their classification into categories can be found on the .

-The "Good" plugins are good quality plugins under the LGPL license.
+The "Good" plugins are high quality plugins under the LGPL license.
 These plugins are considered safe and recommended at any time.
+To install them, search for packages containing gstreamer plugins good in your distribution's repositories.

-The "Bad" plugins are plugins whose code is not of good enough quality, or are not considered tested well enough.
+The "Bad" plugins are plugins whose code quality is not good enough, or are not considered tested well enough.
 The licensing may or may not be LGPL.
+To install them, search for packages containing gstreamer plugins bad in your distribution's repositories.

-In addition to the Good, Bad and Ugly plugins, you may want to install gstreamer-ffmpeg to have access to ffmpeg's set of codecs.
+In addition to the Good, Bad and Ugly plugins, you may want to install the gstreamer-ffmpeg package to have access to ffmpeg's set of codecs.

 Image file formats